airpodsreplicas/airreps/docs/introduction/sellers.md

 ## Resellers and their Practices

 There are numerous resellers of AirPods replicas who might sell identical products at inflated prices.
-These resellers may offer additional services such as warranties, buyer protection, customer service, and expedited shipping.
+These resellers may but rarely, offer additional services such as warranties, buyer protection, customer service, and expedited shipping.
 However, exercise caution when buying from resellers, as there have been instances of unsatisfactory experiences.

 ::: tip
 Resellers might offer additional services but at higher prices.
 Be aware that buying from a reseller does not guarantee a superior product.